jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

 ```

 The action that occurs with the button click / **OnSelect** property is a bit more complex and has three parts to it.
-- It first resets the the **varUpdateMessage** status of the UpdateProductInfoStatus label to blank
+- It first resets the **varUpdateMessage** status of the UpdateProductInfoStatus label to blank
 - It submits the fields listed to the UpdateDatabricksGoldProducts Cloud Flow.<BR>
 **IMPORTANT**: The order of these fields must match the order of the fields listed in the Parameters on the first step of the Power Automate Cloud Flow for the fields to save correctly.
 - It updates the **varUpdateMessage** status of the UpdateProductInfoStatus label with the status of the UpdateDatabricksGoldProducts Cloud Flow.